The Coffee plant – Coffea arabica, it’s been a trading commodity for centuries and grown in Europe since the 1700’s.

 - Remove any dead wood or branches

 - At about ¼ of an inch above the leaf axil at a 45-degree angle cut the stem

 - Remove any suckers sprouting from the bottom

-Growing Coffee Indoors
+How To Grow Coffee Indoors

 During summer, plants need a climate providing bright filtered light.
-The type of lighting an indoor plant would receive when growing behind a sheer curtain-filtered or morning light.
+The type of lighting an indoor coffee plant would receive when growing behind a sheer curtain-filtered or morning light.

 Indoors the plants will grow best where they receive early morning sun.
 Otherwise, keep the plant in a bright location away from direct sun.

 The leaves on coffee are tender and thin, put the plant in a location it will not be hit or brushed by traffic.